vault27/Foundation/vxlan.md

 **Configuration overview (in addition to Assymetric)**
 - Add route target and RD to IP VRF
-- Add L3 VNI to each VRF - Create fake VLAN and fake SVI for it
+- Add L3 VNI to each VRF - Create fake VLAN+assign VNI and fake SVI for it
 - Add anycast gateway to each SVI
 - Add L3 VNI to NVE interface